The Private Schools’ Conditional Integration Act 1975 provides state integrated schools with a legal right to:

 - To uphold the right of the school’s community to make a tangible financial contribution towards the cost of maintaining the school by way of fees.

 A state integrated school establishes a partnership with the Crown by way of a Deed of Integration in which the special character of the school is clearly defined and articulated.
 The articulation of special character will shape the school’s curriculum, enrolments, staffing processes and culture.

-The proprietor, through its representatives on the Board of Trustees, works with the Board of Trustees and Principal to ensure the special character of the school is protected and enhanced.
+The proprietor, through its appointees on the Board of Trustees, works with the Board of Trustees and Principal to ensure the special character of the school is protected and enhanced.

 Types of special character include – Seventh-day Adventist, Anglican, Presbyterian, Methodist, Jewish, Muslim, Steiner, Montessori and non denominational Christian.